Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02a_Settings.md

 Select the checkbox to display the options below.

 - *Dispatch method*
-Click the drop-down list to select the shipping method.
+Click the drop-down list to select the dispatch method.
 The following options are available:

     - **Email**
     - **Post**
     - **Fax**
     - **APS print**

+[comment]: <> (Im System Shipping method)

 - *Order origin*
 Click the drop-down list to select the applicable order origins(s).
 Multiple selection is possible.